DS4PS/cpp-524-spr-2020/schedule.md

 Research design and external review of other's research design can in fact be quite tedious because there are a lot of details to keep track of.
 You will _always_ have deficiencies in research design that prevent you from being 100% certain the results can be trusted, and it can be mentally taxing to weigh the evidence and decide whether you buy the results.

-Whereas last semester we learned about using regression models to estimate the size of a slope, this course is meant to help you develop a qualitative notion of the strength of evidence.
 Not all evaluations are the same.
 Some provide robust and trustworthy estimates of program impact, and some provide noisy and indeterminate statistics where it is unclear what they actually represent.
+Whereas last semester we learned about using regression models to estimate the size of a slope, this course is meant to help you develop a qualitative notion of the **strength of evidence**.

-Statistical signifance tells us the likelihood that the model slope differs from the model null, but it does not tell us if the null is a reasonable counterfactual and adequate steps have been taken to remove bias.
+Statistical signifance tells us the likelihood that the model slope differs from the model null, but it does not tell us if the null is a reasonable counterfactual and adequate steps have been taken to remove bias in the slope.
 Those both occur at the design phase, not the at the point of model estimation.

 ## Internal Validity as a Murder Mystery